VolodymyrKolisnichenko/iphone/README.md

 Open your web browser and visit http://localhost:3000 to view the application.

 <h2>Contributing</h2>
 Contributions are welcome!
-If you would like to contribute to the project, please follow these steps:
+If you would like to contribute to the project, please follow these steps:<br>

-<h2>Fork the repository.</h2>
+Fork the repository.<br>
-Create a new branch for your feature or bug fix.
+Create a new branch for your feature or bug fix.<br>
-Make your modifications.
+Make your modifications.<br>
-Commit and push your changes.
+Commit and push your changes.<br>
-Submit a pull request explaining the changes you made.
+Submit a pull request explaining the changes you made.<br>

 <h2>Acknowledgments</h2>
 This project was inspired by the design and functionality of the iPhone interface.
 Thank you to all the open-source contributors whose libraries and tools were used in this project.